zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide300.md

   ![](images/300/LabGuide300-cluster1-2.png)

   - Starting at the top you'll notice that the cluster will be created in our **monoTomicro** compartment.
-  - We can customize the name of this cluster if we want
+  - We can customize the name of this cluster if we want.
-  - Multiple versions of Kubernetes are available, with the newest version selected by default
+  - Multiple versions of Kubernetes are available, with the newest version selected by default.
-  - The default cluster creation mode will automatically create a Virtual Cloud Network for our cluster, including 2 load balancer subnets and 3 subnets for our worker VMs
+  - The default cluster creation mode will automatically create a Virtual Cloud Network for our cluster, including 2 load balancer subnets and 3 subnets for our worker VMs.
   - We can customize the size and quantity of worker VMs in the node pool; by default we will get 3x 1 OCPU VMs, one in each Availability Domain.
   - We can also add more node pools to the cluster after creation.
   - The dashboard and Tiller will be installed by default.